 - The famous leaning Tower of Pisa began to tilt during its construction.
 Built as a cathedral for the town of Pisa, it stands 55.86 metres from the ground on its low side and 56.67 metres on its high side.

 - Italy has suffered many earthquakes and volcanic eruptions due to its position between the Eurasian and the African tectonic plates.
-The volcanoes Etna and Vesuvius are a constant danger to humans due to their closeness to big cities.
+The volcanoes of Mount Etna (the tallest and most active volcano in Europe) and Vesuvius are a constant danger to humans due to their closeness to big cities.
 The most famous volcanic eruption was Mount Vesuvius in 79AD when the city of Pompeii was destroyed.

 - Vatican City is a microstate nestled inside the city of Rome and surrounded by a stone wall.
 It is the home of the Pope, who is the head of the Roman Catholic Church.
 Within Vatican City there is a large church called Saint Peter's Basilica, the Vatican Palace, and other buildings.
 The Vatican Palace contains the Pope's apartments, museums, a library, and the Sistine Chapel.
 The Sistine Chapel is famous for its ceiling, which depicts scenes from the Bible were painted by the artist Michelangelo.

 - San Marino, also known as the Most Serene Republic of San Marino, is another microstate within Italy, situated on the Italian Peninsula on the north-eastern side of the Apennine Mountains.
 It operates independently to Italy and even has its own football team.

 - Two adjacent islands in the Mediterranean Sea, Sardinia and Sicily, are also part of Italy.